 the University of Central Florida with his MA in Music with a focus on jazz performance, and continues to teach as well as perform.

-Hailey Larson has taken piano pedagogy classes with relevant coursework in music performance, music theory, and music education.
+Isabella Bui graduated from the Royal Conservatory of Music incorporating piano pedagogy classes in music performance, music theory, and music education.
 She has studied music for 15 years and taught piano pedagogy for five years.
-Hailey has won Superior awards with the Florida Federation of Music Clubs in Piano Solo and Piano Duet categories, including the coveted 75 point gold cup.
-As a teacher, Hailey is passionate about music.
-She strives to make every lesson she teaches educational, motivating, and fun!
-Hailey specializes in instructing children ages 4 to 12 in the formative years on their musical journey.
+Ms. Isabella has won all state awards with the Florida Federation of Music Clubs in Piano Solo and Piano Duet categories.
+As a teacher, Ms. Isabella is passionate about music.
+She strives to make every lesson educational, motivating, and fun!
+Ms. Isabella specializes in instructing children ages 4 to 18 in the formative years of their musical journey.

 Jennifer Juttelstad is a music educator, voice and instrumental coach, conductor, piano and guitar teacher, and singer-songwriter.
 She has been extensively trained in music, holding a doctorate in Music Education, two Master’s Degrees in Music and Arts from Boston University, and an Advanced Graduate Certificate from University of South Florida.
 As an experienced music educator and band conductor, she has been working with students of all ages, levels of abilities, and cultural backgrounds in public and private institutions in Central Florida since 2004.
 She designed and delivered the first songwriting course for Music Therapy students while working as a professor at Eastern Washington University, Cheney, WA.
 She has thirty years of experience, dedicating her last five years to a personal mission of improving public health in her community through arts education.
 She is a full-time teacher in the Lake County public school district.
 She teaches piano, vocal, guitar, flute, clarinet, and ukulele.
 Jennifer is bilingual in Spanish and English.